sourcegit-scm/sourcegit/README.md

 | macOS   | `${HOME}/Library/Application Support/SourceGit`     |

 > [!TIP]
-> You can open the app data dir from the main menu.
+> You can open this data storage directory from the main menu.

 For **Windows** users: